GoLogin has affordable pricing plans and a very active development team.

 GoLogin has a documentation hub covering different areas of the service.
 It’s divided into sections for profile management, team work, profile settings, and others.

 GoLogin presents the documentation in the form of an article.
-However, it’s not as extensive as I’ve hoped to be.
+However, it’s not as extensive as I hoped it to be.

 Besides usage articles, GoLogin has a blog where you can find information about importing/exporting cookies, proxies, fingerprint methods, headless browsers, and more.